lokibler/VideoLabel/README.md

 - Uses KMeans clustering to group similar videos
 - Embeds descriptions directly into video metadata using FFmpeg
 - All processing is done locally on your machine
+- First run will download several GB of models
+- Processing speed depends on your CPU/GPU

 ## Configuration